meetecho/juturna/docs/source/explain/entities_overview.rst

 node), processes them, and makes the produced data available to all its downstream destinations.

+So, a node receives data, and spits out data.

 Broadly speaking, nodes can be split into three logical categories, depending on the task they are programmed to performed: